codacy/codacy-eslint-legacy/docs/description/multiline-comment-style.md

 This rule has a string option, which can have one of the following values:

 * `"starred-block"` (default): Disallows consecutive line comments in favor of block comments.
 Additionally, requires block comments to have an aligned `*` character before each line.
 * `"bare-block"`: Disallows consecutive line comments in favor of block comments, and disallows block comments from having a `"*"` character before each line.
+This option ignores JSDoc comments.
-* `"separate-lines"`: Disallows block comments in favor of consecutive line comments
+* `"separate-lines"`: Disallows block comments in favor of consecutive line comments.
+By default, this option ignores JSDoc comments.
+To also apply this rule to JSDoc comments, set the `checkJSDoc` option to `true`.

 The rule always ignores directive comments such as `/* eslint-disable */`.
-Additionally, unless the mode is `"starred-block"`, the rule ignores JSDoc comments.

 Examples of **incorrect** code for this rule with the default `"starred-block"` option:

+::: incorrect

 ```js